microsoft/vscode-docs/docs/cpp/configure-intellisense.md

 ![Compiler Quick Pick](images/intellisense/compiler-quick-pick.png)

 Select one of the options available.
-You can return to the Configuration Quick Pick at any point to change which option is being configured for IntelliSense.
+If you select a compiler, this compiler will also be set as your default compiler.
+You can return to the Configuration Quick Pick at any point to change which option chosen to configure IntelliSense.

-If no options are available in the quick pick, there are multiple options to help you install a compiler which you can use for IntelliSense.
+If no options are available in the quick pick, there are multiple options to help you install a compiler, which you can use for IntelliSense.
 On a Windows machine, select the “Help me install a compiler” option, which redirects you to the step-by-step walkthrough of how to install a C/C++ compiler.
 On a Mac or Linux machine, select "Install a compiler" and navigate through the prompts to have a compiler either the Clang or GCC compiler installed on your machine.

 ### Option 2.
-Edit your IntelliSense configurations
+Edit your IntelliSense configurations UI

 Open your IntelliSense configuration by selecting **C/C++: Edit Configurations (UI)** from the Command Palette (`kb(workbench.action.showCommands)`).
+This is an easy to navigate interface of the `c_cpp_properties.json` file.

 For configuring a `compile_commands.json` file, enter the full path of the `compile_commands.json` file into the Compile commands field.
 For example, if your `compile_commands.json` file is in the root of your workspace, use `${workspaceFolder}/compile_commands.json`.